RESIDENTIAL TREATMENT CENTER AND NONPUBLIC SCHOOLS

 951-677-5599 ext 2260

-Oak Grove was founded in 1989 in Murrieta as a 24-hour residential treatment and education facility for children with emotional and behavioral challenges.
-In 1994 OGC began to accept children from Riverside County into our nonpublic school.
-In 1999, we began to treat children with Autism.
+Oak Grove Center was founded in 1989 in Murrieta as a 24-hour residential treatment and education facility for children with emotional and behavioral challenges.
+In 1994 OGC began to accept day students from Riverside County into the nonpublic school.
+In 1999, OGC began to treat children with autism.
 We now provide a nonpublic school setting for an additional 80 children and youth that are transported from all over Riverside county, although predominantly the Temecula Valley, the Corona area and North San Diego.
 We have a second nonpublic school in Perris, Oak Grove at the Ranch, which serves another 50 students.
 In 2010, we opened Oak Grove in the Desert to provide Wraparound and THRIVE services to youth in the Coachella Valley.

 - 2008-2009 Non-Profit of the Year by the Murrieta Chamber or Commerce